Small Claims Division

 - To access Zoom links and other helpful Zoom information please go to our page, Participating Remotely by Zoom.

-- You can also get Form SC-100 from the Court in Watsonville, the Self Help Center or the Santa Cruz County Law Library (for a small fee)
+- You can also get Form SC-100 or SC-500 from the Court in Watsonville, the Self Help Center or the Santa Cruz County Law Library (for a small fee)

 - File your papers at the Watsonville Court.
 All Small Claims cases in Santa Cruz County are filed and heard at the Watsonville Courthouse.